 Complete nutrition customized to your dog’s unique needs.

 All meals are prepared in human-food kitchens, so you can rest assured that your dog is eating the best of food that has been specially formulated for dogs.
-If your dog has certain allergies, including gluten, then there’s a good chance this all-natural and carefully regulated recipe will soothe your pup’s belly and make his meals much more enjoyable.
-Each ingredient is carefully selected to give him the exact nutrients he needs, while keeping his belly both satisfied and comfortable.
+If your dog has certain allergies, then there’s a good chance this all-natural, custom-made and carefully regulated dog food option will soothe your pup’s belly and make his meals much more enjoyable.
+Each ingredient is carefully selected to give him the exact nutrients your dog needs, while keeping his belly both satisfied and comfortable.
 Meals are delivered directly to your door, and are pre-portioned to suit your dog’s weight, breed, activity level, and more.

 - Made from all natural, fresh ingredients